secureworks/family-of-client-ids-research/README.md

 | 87749df4-7ccf-48f8-aa87-704bad0e0e16 | Microsoft Teams - Device Admin Agent     |
 | cf36b471-5b44-428c-9ce7-313bf84528de | Microsoft Bing Search                    |

+This list is not exhaustive.
+We believe that the presence of the `foci` field in final leg of the grant flow is a high confidence indicator that the client belongs to the FOCI "family."
+We will add new clients as they are discovered in this [repository](known-foci-clients.csv).

 ### *What are the security implications of Family Refresh Tokens?*

 Family refresh tokens are a special kind of refresh token that disregard the token binding safeguards defined in the OAuth 2.0 specifications.
-This has some serious and likely unintended consequences given that there are hundreds of scopes across Microsoft 365 services that are pre-consented for these family client applications.
+Since a family refresh token issued to any "family" client application can be redeemed for access tokens for every/any/all other family client applications, a family refresh token effectively provides the possessor with access to the union of all scopes in the family.
+This has some serious and likely unintended consequences given that there are hundreds of scopes with pre-consent for these FOCI "family" client applications.
 Microsoft argued that a risk of refresh token theft applies to all OAuth public clients, which is certainly true.
 But Microsoft did not acknowledge that family refresh tokens - being unbound to either client application or scope - pose a higher risk of abuse.

 To highlight the different levels of access afforded by the access tokens we've acquired so far, let's imagine a scenario where an attacker steals tokens issued to the Azure CLI.
 This is quite plausible because these tokens are often stored in plain-text on disk in `~/.azure/accessTokens.json`.
 <!-- #endregion -->